KSV2001/adbudget_rl/README.md

 env_kwargs.json**

-These are loaded directly by the notebook and evaluation scripts.
+These are loaded directly by the notebook.

 ---